-The COVID-19 pandemic has led to severe losses for the hospitality industry.
-Here in this article, we outline a few tips to help hospitality professionals recover from the impact of the COVID-19 pandemic.
+The hospitality industry has faced severe losses due to global disruptions in recent years.
+Here in this article, we outline a few tips to help hospitality professionals recover and rebuild their career.

 A lot of hospitality professionals have lost jobs, a lot have suffered from pay cuts, and a lot of the hotel industry workers have lived in uncertainty.